Whut? Thee Album: Background

-Recording for the album began in 1991, and continued into 1992, while taking place at Ian London Studios, North Shore Soundworks, and Power Play Studios.
-During this time, Redman did another collaboration with EPMD on their fourth album Business Never Personal (1992).
-As EPMD member Parish Smith was often credited for mentoring Hit Squad artists Das EFX and K-Solo, Erick Sermon helped mentor Redman throughout the album, while receiving co-production credits for most of the album's songs.
+Recording for Whut?
+Thee Album began in 1991, and continued into 1992; it took place at Ian London Studios, North Shore Soundworks, and Power Play Studios.
+During this time, Redman collaborated with EPMD again, appearing on their 1992 album Business Never Personal.
+Just as EPMD's Parish Smith was often credited for mentoring Hit Squad artists Das EFX and K-Solo, Erick Sermon helped mentor Redman throughout the album, and received co-production credits for most of the album's songs.
 In spite of this, Redman was still left alone throughout the majority of the writing and recording process.
-He later recollected "For that whole album I was under a lot of pressure to learn, and learn quickly.
+He later recollected, "For that whole album I was under a lot of pressure to learn, and learn quickly.
 Erick showed me a couple of recording moves, then threw me in the studio and just left me there.
 I had to learn and do it myself.
 Erick was always there if I really needed him, so it wasn't that bad.
 But he had his own shit to deal with and he figured I was okay on my own."
-Redman further stated "When I first started doing the album I was mad at Erick for leaving me in the studio.
+Redman further stated, "When I first started doing the album I was mad at Erick for leaving me in the studio.
 I was like 'what the fuck am I doing here?'
 I had an album to hit the world with, and it was just up to me.
 But I'm glad he did it, because I learned everything that I needed to."